This Honey Garlic Chicken recipe is easy to make and ready in 15 minutes! Made with chicken breasts and a 4 ingredient honey garlic sauce.

 Step One: Honey Garlic Sauce

-Start by making the sauce for this honey garlic chicken by whisking together the honey, soy sauce, olive oil, and hoisin sauce.
+Start by making the honey garlic sauce for chicken by whisking together the honey, soy sauce, olive oil, and hoisin sauce.
 Set the sauce mixture aside until later.

 Step Two: Chicken

-For this recipe, I used boneless, skinless chicken breasts.
-You could also use chicken thighs if you prefer your meat to have more fat.
+For this recipe, I used boneless skinless chicken breasts.
+You could also make honey garlic chicken thighs if you like your meat to have more fat.

-Try to cut the chicken into evenly sized pieces so that they will finish cooking at the same time.
+Try to cut the chicken into evenly cut bite-sized pieces so they will finish cooking at the same time.
 After cubing the chicken, season it with salt, black pepper, and garlic powder.